Feature Story: The NEW Kind of Drainage Tile in Illinois

 Hammond knows the concepts behind DWM go against logic - both he and Dennis agree it requires 'kind of backwards thinking’ to understand the true power and possibilities behind DWM theories.
 “Most folks here use tile for one purpose: to get water out of the field.
 But that’s only PART of the equation,” says Dennis.

 With adjustable riser boards, Dennis raises or lowers the outlet level for his drainage system to fit crop needs or field work.
 “With this practice, I’m in the driver’s seat with water and water levels on these fields.
 I control it; it doesn’t control me.
 That’s a good feeling,” he adds.
-With 2011 only his second growing season with the new system, Dennis still works with and experiments when to change board heights and make adjustments.
+With 2011 only his second growing season with the new system, Dennis still worked with and experimented when to change board heights and make adjustments.
 “It’s a guessing game sometimes, but I’m still learning,” he laughs.

 His goal?
 To keep moisture near the ground surface during the winter, then let the tile drains dry out the field in time for planting activities.
 After germination and root establishment, adjustments to raise the water table to just below the crop’s root zone create the perfect soil and moisture growing environment for this year’s corn crop.
 “As a farmer, I want to be in control of my equipment, my product, my farm, and my soil environment.
 With this system, I’m more in control than ever.
 What’s not to love about that?”